-Consistent progression is essential for continued lean muscle gains.
+Consistent progression is essential for continued lean muscle building.
 Your body is smart and adapts to change very quickly.
 If you don’t continuously challenge it, it won’t respond to the challenge by growing new muscle tissue.

 Always focus on progression when training, this is one of the main keys to success in this program.